cmdneo/simple-risc/README.md

 SimpleRISC
 =====
-Implementation of *SimpleRISC* emulator as desrcibed in *Chapter 3* of the book [Basic Computer Architecture](https://www.cse.iitd.ac.in/~srsarangi/archbooksoft.html) using **The Rust Programming Language** with some modifications.
+Implementation of *SimpleRISC* emulator as desrcibed in the book [Basic Computer Architecture](https://www.cse.iitd.ac.in/~srsarangi/archbooksoft.html) using **The Rust Programming Language**.

 ### Building and running the tests